 One of the oldest buildings in Venice, Fondaco dei Turchi, is located in Santa Croce, on the southern bank of the Grand Canal.
 From this strategic point of view, with an impenetrable mimic on its Byzantine style facade, the palace watches the gondolas passing by for almost 800 years.
 SHORT HISTORY The palace was built in 1225 by Giacomo Palmieri, one of the members of the powerful Pesaro family.
 For certain political favors, the construction was given in 1381 to Nicolo d’Este, Marquise of Ferrara, and two centuries later, in 1621, it is owned by the Turkish merchants in Venice, who turned it into a warehouse and a residential space.
 The name that it bears today comes from that period, meaning in English The Turkish Warehouse.
 In 1838, the palace was abandoned by the Turks in a very bad state.
 It had to be another twenty years before the municipality decided to renovate it, and the mission was entrusted to the architect and engineer Camillo Boito.
 It seems, however, that after the reconstruction, the palace was adorned with two lateral Gothic towers that did not existed before, but keept the general lines of the initial construction.
 Since 1890, the Read more [...]

-Commonly known as Ca’ d’Oro, Palazzo Santa Sofia, located just across the Rialto Market, over the Grand Canal, undoubtedly remains the most beautiful Venetian palace.
-His name, translated into English as The Golden House, does not lie, because at origins, portions of the facade facing the Grand Canal were covered with this noble metal.
+Commonly known as Ca’ d’Oro, Palazzo Santa Sofia, located just across the Rialto Market, overlooking the Grand Canal, undoubtedly remains the most beautiful Venetian palace.
+Its name, translated into English as The Golden House, does not lie, because at origins, portions of the facade facing the Grand Canal were covered with this noble metal.
 Today, gold is missing, but the Venetian-style Gothic building still impresses, not so much by stature, but by the delicacy of its decorations.
 Currently, the palace hosts the Giorgio Franchetti art gallery, and it can be visited at the same time.
 SHORT HISTORY The palace was built between 1421 and 1440 for the Venetian merchant Marino Contarini.
 He closely supervised the work of several architects and sculptors, of whom we can mention the Venetians Giovanni and Bartolomeo Bon, responsible for the decorations that adorn the palace, the Milan sculptor Matteo Raverti, and Marco d’Amedeo, probably the designer of the project.
 Marino Contarini died in 1441, leaving his only son, Piero, his entire fortune.
 Piero inherited, of course, the palace, which he will leave after his death to his daughters.
 A series of misunderstandings that followed led to the loss of the palace, which came in Read more [...]

 In Piazza Matteotti from Perugia, in Via S. Andrea, at number 1, there is a large door that will bring you inside the atrium of an ancient building, and a smaller door afterwards that will lead to an unexpected world… Profumi di Perugia.
 This is a collection of exclusive and precious scents dedicated to the streets and historic places of Perugia and its suburbs, villas, castles, parks and ancient farmhouses.
 Here, you can find rare essences, perfumes and precious ancient apothecary recipes, rare tea blends and natural remedies for your wellbeing.
 Satisfied by the smell, you can switch to the taste of the finest chocolate in Perugia.
 HOW TO GET THERE Profumi di Perugia is about 100 meters away from Piazza IV Novembre, in the heart of Perugia, and about 80 meters from the nearest bus station, P.G.
 Matteotti, where you can get with the buses Z20 or Z21.
 For the right directions, use the map below.